 Back up your data: Protect your company against ransomware attacks by maintaining a backup of all your data on-site and also using a cloud provider.

-Create a response strategy: By planning for the worst-case scenario and creating clear procedures to follow in case of a cyberattack, you’ll have one less thing to worry about in the event of a cyberattack.
+Create a response strategy: By planning for the worst-case scenario and creating clear procedures to follow in case of a cyberattack, you’ll have one less thing to worry about.
 You can start by designating a response team and doing test runs to improve the protocols in place.

 More robust cybersecurity starts with better employee education.
 Cybersecurity is the responsibility of every employee and must be implemented top-down to build protective measures into the DNA of all businesses.
-Build out a training schedule for your team so they can detect common threats.
+Build a training schedule for your team to detect common threats.
 This training should also outline company security requirements and your cyber response plan.

 Build security into devices: Keep track of which devices (laptops, phones, tablets, etc.) your employees use to access company data, especially if they are working remotely.
 Extend security procedures, such as data encryption, password management, and software updates, to all devices used for work purposes.